 Lemony Spinach Broccoli Soup

-I finish the soup with generous squeezes of lemon juice.
-I happen to love savory lemony things but if you like a more subtle flavor, I’d start with less.
+I finish the broccoli spinach soup with generous squeezes of lemon juice.
+I happen to love savory lemony things but if you like a more subtle flavor, start with less and serve a wedge on the side.
 To serve to adults, consider garnishes of parsley oil, croutons or drizzles of cream.
-In terms of toddler friendliness (YMMV), my toddler very happily eats pieces of roti dipped in this soup and proactively asks for more.

 Lemony Spinach Broccoli Soup